jsoma/data-studio-projects-2022/README.md

    * Text `Garrucha` is too small at 6px
    * Text `Source: Brazilian Federal Police / FOIA` is too small at 6px
    * Text `Glock` is too small at 7px
-   * Text `One out of for foreign weapons` is too small at 11px
-   * Text `seized by the Federal Police in` is too small at 11px
-   * Text `Brazil is a Glock` is too small at 11px
    * Text `Smith & Wesson` is too small at 7px
    * Text `Canik` is too small at 7px
    * Text `Colt` is too small at 7px